David Myatt: Occultism

-It is alleged that in the early 1980s Myatt tried to establish a Nazi-occultist commune in Shropshire.
+In the early 1980s Myatt tried to establish a Nazi-occultist commune in Shropshire.
 The project was advertised in Colin Jordan's Gothic Ripples newsletter, with Goodrick-Clark writing that "after marrying and settling in Church Stretton in Shropshire, [Myatt] attempted in 1983 to set up a rural commune within the framework of Colin Jordan's Vanguard Project for neo-Nazi utopias publicized in Gothic Ripples".
+In a 1984 article in the American neo-Nazi magazine Liberty Bell, "Vindex: The Destiny of the West", Myatt presents an esoteric neo-Nazi view of history, arguing that through "Aeonics", neo-Nazi Satanists can channel "sinister" energies to overcome the "Nazarene" era.